openfaas/openfaas.github.io/_posts/2019-06-21-project-update.md

 ![](/images/2019-project-update/performance.jpg)

-* Scale to and from Zero enable resource over-commit and can save you money on your infrastructure bill
+* Scale to and from Zero.
+When you scale functions down to zero, their Pods are removed from the cluster until they are needed again, this reduces costs.
-* Did someone tell you that OpenFaaS works through `stdio`?
-They are only half-right - any binary can be made into a function by wrapping it with our Classic Watchdog, it then exposes HTTP for any code.
+* Did someone tell you that OpenFaaS *only works with* `stdio`?
+They are only half-right there. *Any binary can* be made into a function by wrapping it with our Classic Watchdog, it then exposes HTTP.
+A perfect use-case for this is ffmpeg which has no HTTP Stack.
 * OpenFaaS can run any HTTP server which listens on port 8080.
 Our new of-watchdog gives a compatible wrapper for this purpose.
 You can access HTTP templates using of-watchdog by typing in `faas-cli template store list`
 * For Kubernetes users, I highly recommend trying the httpProbe functionality, it reduces the CPU consumption of the `kubelet`